The logo of Wynncraft's main mod

 Configuring Launchy

 Now that we have the wrapper installed, it’s time to set up our Wynncraft instance!
-Compared to the last steps, this part is fairly straight foward!
+Compared to the last steps, this part is fairly straight forward!

 Click the Launchy icon on your desktop and follow its instructions, closing it when you are done!